-5.1 EU financial sanctions regimes
+5.1 Financial sanctions regimes

-EU financial sanctions regimes have two reporting components to them.
+The financial sanctions regimes have two reporting components to them.
 The first is a general obligation that applies to everyone.
 The second is a more targeted obligation that applies to specified businesses and professions.

 5.1.1 General reporting requirement